TrisDing/algorithm010/Week03/NOTE.md

 ```

 - Time complexity for backtrack algorithm is at least O(N!)
-- Backtrack is a decision tree, updating the result is actually a preorder and/or postorder recursion
+- Backtrack is a decision tree, updating the result is actually a preorder and/or postorder recursion (DFS)
 - Sometimes we don't need to explicitly maintain the choice list, we derive it using other parameters (e.g. index)
 - Sometimes path can be a string instead of an array, and we use `path += 'choice'` and `path = path[:-1]` to make and remove choice